 She was born on August 8, 1988, and at the time of the her birth, Buckingham Palace released a brief statement: “Her Royal Highness the Duchess of York was safely delivered of a daughter at 8:18 p.m. today.
 Her Royal Highness and her child are both well.”

 Per the Associated Press, the little princess's full name, Beatrice Elizabeth Mary, was announced several days later on August 22.
 She was named after the youngest of Queen Victoria's children.

 Beatrice has one sister, Princess Eugenie, who is married Jack Brooksbank last year at St. George's Chapel in Windsor.
 Their parents divorced in 1993, but are known to remain close.
 As Beatrice's sister Eugenie put it, "They are the best divorced couple I know."

-Beatrice is currently ninth in line to the throne.
+Beatrice is currently 10th in line to the throne.

-At the time of her birth, Beatrice was fifth in the order of succession, just behind her father, Prince Andrew; her birth pushed her Uncle, Prince Edward down a spot.
-Following the births of Prince George, Princess Charlotte, Prince Louis, and Prince Harry and Meghan Markle's son Archie Harrison Mountbatten-Windsor, Beatrice was bumped down to ninth.
+At the time of her birth, Beatrice was fifth in the order of succession, just behind her father, Prince Andrew; her birth pushed her uncle, Prince Edward down a spot.
+Following the births of Prince George, Princess Charlotte, Prince Louis, and Prince Harry and Meghan Markle's son Archie Harrison Mountbatten-Windsor and their daughter Lili, Beatrice was bumped down to 10th.